What Really Happened to Your Customer: Our Mystery Shopper Research Series

 In the same way, relying on too few research methods leaves you with an incomplete view of your Customers.

-Today’s Customer research mix might include surveys, ethnographic studies, unsolicited feedback, experience design, journey mapping, and Mystery Shopper.
+For instance, today’s Customer research mix might include surveys, ethnographic studies, unsolicited feedback, experience design, journey mapping, and Mystery Shopper.

 Where Mystery Shopper Shines a Light